-A. When the team members enter the room, tell them, "This is a hands-on problem.

-B. JUDGE READS TO TEAMS: (Do not read material in parentheses.)

-- (1) You will have 8 minutes to solve the problem.
+- A. When the team members enter the room, tell them, "This is a hands-on problem." - B. JUDGE READS TO TEAMS: (Do not read material in parentheses.) - (1) This is a two-part problem.
+In Part I, you will have 5 minutes to discuss the problem and create your solution.
 The judge will warn you when 2 minutes and when 1 minute remains.
-You are allowed to ask the judges questions and talk to each other at any time. - (2) There is a setup and materials to use to create your solution (point to bases and materials).
-Nothing else can be used and you cannot change the setup. - (3) Your problem is to use the materials to build a structure as long as possible that will rest on top of a single base.
-You must choose between these bases (point to bases). - (4) Each base is worth different points (point to score on bases).
-The length of your structure will be multiplied by the number on the base. - (5) The materials are only allowed to touch the top of the base and each other. - (6) You will be finished when time ends, or when you ask to be scored.
-Once you ask to be scored you are not allowed to touch your solution. - (7) You will be scored as follows: - a.
-You will receive 2 points for each inch of your structure (length), multiplied by the base it rests on. - b.
-You will receive 1 to 15 points for the creativity of your solution. - c.
+You are allowed to ask questions and talk to each other at any time.
+In Part II, you will have 1 minute to test your solution.
+The judge will warn you when 30 seconds and when 10 seconds remain. - (2) There are two books and materials on the table to use to create your solution (point to books and materials).
+Nothing else can be used and you cannot change the taped area. - (3) There are coins that you will use to test your solution in Part II (point to coins). - (4) Your problem is to use the materials to build a bridge that connects the books and supports as many coins as possible. - (5) You are allowed to place the books anywhere on the table, but they must remain outside of the boundary lines (point to boundary lines). - (6) In Part I, you will create your bridge.
+The materials can touch only the tops of the books and each other.
+You can practice placing the coins onto your bridge, but when Part I ends, you must remove them. - (7) In Part II, you will place the coins onto your bridge for score.
+They can rest only on the section between the two books (demonstrate with two books and point to area between).
+The coins are not allowed to be stacked on top of each other.
+Any coin that is over the red zone (point to red taped square) will receive double points.
+You may adjust your bridge as needed, but time will continue. - (8) You will be finished when Part II ends, when all of the coins are placed on the bridge, if the bridge touches the table or becomes separated from a book, or when you ask to be scored.
+Once you are finished, you are not allowed to touch your solution. - (9) You will be scored as follows: - a.
+You will receive 2 points for each inch of your bridge between the books. - b.
+You will receive 3 points for each coin that is supported by the bridge. - c.
+You will receive 6 points for any coin supported by the bridge that is over the red zone. - d.
+You will receive 1 to 10 points for the creativity of your solution. - e.
 You will receive 1 to 15 points for how well your team works together.

-(After reading the entire problem aloud, repeat the items in boldface.
+(Repeat items in boldface.
 Begin by saying, "I repeat.")